 Installing from sources¶

-Grab Weblate sources (either using Git or download a tarball) and unpack them, see Installing Weblate.
+Grab the latest Weblate sources using Git (or download a tarball and unpack that):

-Create the database which will be used by Weblate, see Database setup for Weblate.
+Create the database used by Weblate, see Database setup for Weblate.

 ./manage.py migrate ./manage.py collectstatic ./scripts/generate-locales # If you are using Git checkout